gpstar81/GPStar-proton-pack/OPERATION.md

 ### Standard Wand Features

-- Activate toggle on the gun box turns on both the pack and wand.
+- Activate toggle on the gun box turns on both the pack and wand, regardless of theme mode.
 	- The switch under the pack's ion arm does not need to be engaged for this to work.
 - Right-hand toggles affect the vent light and additional sound effects depending on mode.
 	- Regardless of mode, the wand will not fire unless these switches are turned on.